Walt Jocketty: St. Louis Cardinals (1994-2007)

 Jocketty was fired by the Cardinals organization on October 3, 2007.
 Team owner Bill DeWitt cited divisiveness in the baseball operations front office as the reason for Jocketty's dismissal.

-Cincinnati Reds
+Cincinnati Reds (2008-2025)

 Jocketty was hired as a special advisor to the Cincinnati Reds on January 11, 2008.
 Jocketty's role was to advise and assist the team in their baseball operations which includes the front office, personnel, scouting, minor and international operations and training and medical services.
 He was named the next general manager of the Reds after Wayne Krivsky was fired on April 23, 2008.

 After the 2010 season, Jocketty was named Sporting News Executive Of Year.
 After the 2015 season, he was named to the new position of president of baseball operations.
 On December 27, 2016, he was named executive advisor to the CEO.

 Death

 Walt Jocketty died on April 25, 2025, at the age of 74.